- Beauty Services

 When starting out, it is hard to know what wedding photography costs, because photographers are not prone to advertising their prices.
 An important factor to remember is that any price quoted will be a starting coverage or package price only.
 Every wedding is unique, as is every couple.
 Generally, the prices between different wedding photographers reflect their qualifications, experience, skill, and creative style.
 The quality of the overall product and level of service will also vary with price.

 Basically, like many services, you generally get what you pay for.
-Therefore, the more paid, the greater the quality of photography and professionalism.
+Therefore, the more paid, the greater the quality of photography and professionalism (usually!).
 Most wedding photographers will have a starting package or coverage which allows for the time that will be spent together on the day and will either include a basic amount of photographs in a basic album (package) or a credit that will go towards an album afterwards (coverage).
 Starting amounts are usually around $1500 and generally will provide only about 20 to 30 photographs.
 Remember these are basic or starting amounts only, and generally do not include all the extras you will want.
 Also, generally 20 to 30 photographs is not enough photographs to tell a full story of your wedding day, so most couples want more and better than the basic album.

 You won’t really know what and how many pictures you will need until you see the images, so you need to budget for the extras of additional photographs and a better album.
 Prices can range anywhere up to $5000 for a full photography package.
-Great photographs are hard to resist.
 A decision to employ a photographer based purely on price however, and not skill, generally ends in heartbreak, so think carefully before choosing a cheaper option.
 You will invest a lot of money on a wedding and all will be for only that one day, except the photography.
 This will be the one thing that you will have forever that will bring all the wonderful memories of that one day back.
 If money is an issue however, organise to get a better wedding photographer, but spend a little less time with them on the day and choose a few less photographs.
 It will be the quality photography you remember, not the cost.

 Why does wedding photography cost this much?